top of page

 The Prince of Arms of the Northern Forests and subordinate Heralds of Arms are in charge of confirming, designing, and creating any Coat of Arms for subjects of the Princess of the Northern Forests.
 The confirming, designing, creating and registering a Coat of Arms takes a great deal of time.
 Time from petition to registration may take up to 4-8 weeks or longer.
 The fees include the Princess's Heralds fee, registration fees, as well as mailing and supply fees.
 To get your own Coat of Arms please download and fill out the applications at the top left of this page and email it to the email address below.
 If your application is approved you will get a Paypal invoice.

-Please use the government e-mail to inquire about obtaining your own Coat of Arms and information on specific fees: government@nordligeskove.info
+Please use the e-mail addresses below to inquire about obtaining your own Coat of Arms:

 bottom of page